-Now, the Finance Minister has given another assurance regarding the abolition or termination of the managing agency system.
-He says that wherever promotional activity of fresh units or finance is not required, he would look into the matter, because by 1960, or much earlier, he will look into the affairs of many industries and will see whether they require expansion and whether they would suffer if the managing agency system is terminated, and whether promotional activity is required or not and whether installed .capacity is adequate or not or whether these concerns will be able to find their finance themselves.
+Now, the Finance Minister has given assurance regarding abolition or termination of the managing agency system.
+He says that promotional wherever activity fresh units or finance is not required, look into would the matter. because by 1960, or much earlier, he will look into the affairs of industries and will see whether they require expansion and whether they would suffer if the managing agency system is terminated, and whether promotional activity is required or not and whether installed capacity adequate or not or whether these concerns will be able to find their finance themselves.
 That will be the basis of continuing or abolishing the managing agency system.
-We must remember that the Finance Minister is responsible for capital formation and also for the industrial growth of the country according to the plans that we have chalked out for the Second Five Years and according to that he has to shape a policy and steer a course which will be least risky and which is capable of less hazards.
-Therefore he has wisely made the necessary provisions in some of the clauses in this Bill.
+We must remember that the Finance Minister is responsible for capital formation and also for the industrial growth of according to the plans the country that we have chalked out for the Second Five Years and according to that he has to shape a policy and steer a course which will be least risky and which is capable of less Therefore he has hazards. wiselv made the necessary provisions in some of the clauses in this Bill.